scarcekoi/Catppuccin-Palettes/README.md

 # Catppuccin Palettes

 Welcome to the **Catppuccin Palettes** repository!
-This repository contains various colour palettes based on the popular Catppuccin theme, provided in multiple file formats for different use cases.
-Whether you're a designer, developer, or just a fan of beautiful colour schemes, you'll find these files useful for your projects.
+This repository contains the 4 colour palettes from the Catppuccin theme, this repository aims to provide multiple file formats for different use cases.
+Whether you're a designer, or developer, you'll find these files useful for your projects.

 ## Table of Contents
 - [File Formats](#file-formats)